34th LD Democrats Bylaws

 Section 1.
 The Chair:

-- Is authorized to declare vacant an office where the holder has failed to attend three consecutive membership and/or executive board meetings, provided that said board member has been notified in writing of his/her removal; and may accept a board member’s resignation.
+Is authorized to declare vacant an office where the holder has failed to attend three consecutive membership and/or executive board meetings, provided that said board member has been notified in writing of the removal and declaration; and may accept a board member’s resignation.

 Section 2.
 The First Vice Chair:

-- Succeeds the Chair in the event that s/he resigns or is removed from office until a special election is held.
+- Succeeds the Chair in the event of resignation or removal from office until a special election is held.
 The vacant office shall be filled as set forth herein at the next regular meeting following written notice to the membership.
 The acting Chair is eligible to be elected Chair at that time; and

 - Presides over all meetings at the direction of, or absence by, the Chair; acts as a spokesperson for the organization at the direction of the Chair; provides any administrative duties as deemed appropriate by the Chair; serves as an alternate delegate for the Chair on the KCDCC Executive Board; and any other duties as implied by this title.

 Section 3.
-The Second Vice Chair succeeds the First Vice Chair in the event that s/he becomes the Chair; performs any administrative duties deemed appropriate by the Chair, and any other duties as implied by this title.
+The Second Vice Chair becomes the First Vice Chair in the event of a succession as detailed above; performs any administrative duties deemed appropriate by the Chair, and any other duties as implied by this title.

 Section 4.
 The Secretary is responsible for the minutes, any administrative duty deemed appropriate by the Chair, and any other duties implied by this title.